 “I am so very proud to be the PI of the PRECISE Network, an alignment of colleagues and friends.
-These series of papers clarify our activities, skills and potential” Peter von Dadelszen, Principal Investigator.
+These series of papers clarify our activities, skills and potential” Professor Peter von Dadelszen, Principal Investigator.

 We hope these series of manuscripts will be useful for those who are setting up a similar project elsewhere to help navigate the challenges faced and to learn from our experiences.
 As well as this, the supplement gives an overview of what we hope to achieve.
 We are a consortium who are open to collaboration, the clinical data and biorepository are open to researchers who are keen to utilise this resource, therefore we hope this gives an overview of what is available to the wider scientific community.